sam-mccall/node-seq/README.markdown

 the supplied callback is `apply()`'d with the context stack.

 To execute the next action in the chain, call `this()`.
 The first argument must be the error value.
-The stack for the next action in the chain will be set to the second argument.
-Further arguments are available in `this.args`.
+The rest of the values will become the stack for the next action in the chain and are also available at `this.args`.

-If `key` is specified, the result from the second argument goes to `this.vars[key]` in addition to the stack.
+If `key` is specified, the second argument sent to `this` goes to `this.vars[key]` in addition to the stack and `this.args`.
+`this.vars` persists across all requests unless it is overwritten.

 par(cb)
 -------